You may book the Highlands Community Hall by contacting our Treasurer Judy on 5796 9247.

 Over the years the tennis courts have been used for social and competitive tennis.

-The Hall was re-blocked; the floors sanded and polished, and it was repainted inside and out.
+In 1982 the new school buildings were opened but the hall continued to be used for meetings and social occasions.
+In 1996 a new roof was put in place.
+In 2000 a new entry porch and internal disabled unisex toilet was added.
+The porch gave a shelter for children awaiting the school bus.
+In 2001 the Hall was re-blocked; the floors sanded and polished, and it was repainted inside and out.
 The finance for these renovations came from a Victorian Government grant plus money raised by the community through bush dances and other activities.